 Think Shark Tank, but without the drama.
 Finding and entering a contest, particularly if your idea is out of the box, can help you raise the funds you need to start or grow your own small business.

 Never underestimate the power of your relationships.
 While the old adage that ‘business and personal life don’t mix’ remains true, you will likely have a number of friends or family members who are impressed by your idea and want to help.

 You can approach raising funds through friends and families in one of two ways: either you look for one or two major investors, or you try to get a little bit from a number of acquaintances.
 The second works a lot like crowdfunding (in fact, you can set it up on a crowdfunding platform for easier organization.

 The first, on the other hand, will only work if you treat it as an official investment, setting up a clear outline about how much your investor friend/family member will be involved in your company and day-to-day operations.

 Especially if you’ve already used more traditional methods to raise funds, you can try producing a limited amount of your product – just enough to showcase its effectiveness and helpfulness – and then begin pre-selling it to a larger audience.

-Getting funding for your business or product idea is challenges, especially once you venture outside the traditional realm of getting a bank loan.
+Getting funding for your business or product idea is a challenge, especially once you venture outside the traditional realm of getting a bank loan.
 Fortunately, a variety of innovative funding methods can also aid your small business, and the four above are just a few of the many examples.
-For more information on small business management, and how to manage your customers once you have begun developing your product, contact us.
+For more information on small business management and how to manage your customers once you have begun developing your product, contact us.